rtk-rnjn/Parrot/extra/tutorials/roadmaps/design-system/104-design-language/index.md

 # Design Language

 Like any language, a design language is a methodical way of communicating with your audience through your approach to product design.
-It’s the cornerstone of consistent customer experiences.
+It's the cornerstone of consistent customer experiences.

 Visit the following resources to learn more: